-Administrative, civil and criminal penalties exist for violation of the conflict of interest provisions of the Act.
+Administrative, civil, and criminal penalties exist for violations of the conflict of interest provisions of the Act.
 The FPPC may levy administrative penalties after a hearing and may impose a fine of up to \$5,000 per violation, a cease and desist order, and an order to file reports. § 83116.
+The FPPC recently adopted regulations providing for streamlined administrative enforcement procedures and specific penalties for various types of violations.
+Regulations 18360, 18360.1, 18360.2.

 Civil penalties include injunctive relief that may be sought by the district attorney or any person residing in the jurisdiction. § 91003.
 In the event a court finds that the actions would not have been taken but for the action of the official with the conflict of interest, the court is empowered to void the decision. § 91003.
 Misdemeanor criminal penalties are provided in situations where a knowing or willful violation of the act occurs, and generally, persons convicted of violating the Act may not be a candidate for elective office or act as a lobbyist for four years after the conviction. §§ 91000, 91002.
 The statute of limitations for civil and criminal enforcement actions is four years from the date of the violation. §§ 91000(c), 91011(b).
 The statute of limitations for administrative actions brought by the FPPC is five years from the date of the violation. § 91000.5.